frnmst/qvm/README.md

 ## VNC options

-The VNC options in this script allow you to connect
+The VNC options in this script allow you to connect to a remote instance of QEMU.
+This is particularly useful, for example, if your local machine processor does not support virtualization.
+The only thing to do is to make the server's port (`5900`) reachable from the clients.

-To do this you must run QVM with one of the VNC option on the server side.
+You must then run QVM with one of the VNC options on the server side.
-On the client side you simply edit the `host_ip_address` and `host_username` variables configuration file.
+On the client side you must simply edit the `host_ip_address` and `host_username` variables in the configuration file.

 For example, on the server side we could install the virtual machine remotely like this: